yarinAl/MyShows/README.md

 ## api

-- implement search route
+- none for now

 ## ui

-- search add autocomplete from angular material
+- transfer autocomplete to new componenet, make it "talk" to the header and transfer the shows data to it

 - clicking on autocomplete show item, will navigate to show page